 The Pajero is another case again.
 Mitsubishi state that the maximum towball mass is 250kg: “maximum towball download (kg) when towed weight is 2,500kg or less” but above that (2500-3000kg) it is 180kg.
 They also say that “a weight distribution hitch is recommended for towball downloads exceeding 135kg.”.

 These are just examples.
-If you look at the fine print of just about any vehicle – but especially utes – there’s all sorts of complications once you start approaching maximum tow capacity and it’s certainly not a case of hook up and hope.
+If you look at the fine print of just about any vehicle – but especially utes – there are all sorts of complications once you start approaching maximum tow capacity and it’s certainly not a case of hook up and hope.

-- If the sum of the GVM and max tow rating is greater than the GCM, then you have to choose between a fully loaded vehicle or the heaviest trailer it’ll tow.
+- If the sum of the GVM and max tow rating is greater than the GCM, then you have to choose between a fully-loaded vehicle or the heaviest trailer it’ll tow.
 You have to take a close look at exactly what the manufacturer is saying about maximum towing capacities.
-This is unlikely to a simple answer – hence this long and jargon laden article – so you need to ensure that anyone you take advice from actually has a clue about your specific vehicle and trailer.
-Further tip – salespeople looking to close a deal are not known to be the most reliable source of technical advice on complex matters;
+This is unlikely to be a simple answer – hence this long and jargon-laden article – so you need to ensure that anyone you take advice from actually has a clue about your specific vehicle and trailer.
+A further tip – salespeople looking to close a deal are not known to be the most reliable source of technical advice on complex matters.

-- It doesn’t matter what sort of suspension or brakes you fit, if the compliance plate isn’t changed your GVM is what it is;
+- It doesn’t matter what sort of suspension or brakes you fit because if the compliance plate isn’t changed your GVM is what it is.

 - There are enough utes with broken chassis in the world already.
-Either take less load, or get a bigger ute like a F-Truck or a small truck like an Iveco Daily or a Mitsubishi Canter.
+Either take less load or get a bigger ute like an F-Truck or a small truck like an Iveco Daily or a Mitsubishi Canter.
 Or if you really want a giant trailer, try a 5th-wheeler.

 - Some vehicles are speed-limited when they tow.
-Holden recommend that Commdores be limited to 80km/h once the load is over 1600kg, or has less than 1500km on the clock.
+Holden recommends that Commodores be limited to 80km/h once the load is over 1600kg, or has less than 1500km on the clock.
 In general, 2WD roadcars are not as good at towing as 4WDs.

 Tow car tips

-- The unbraked tow weight often 750kg for 4X4s, but that’s a legal maximum.
-For smaller vehicles it can be much less;
+- The unbraked tow weight is often 750kg for 4X4s, but that’s a legal maximum.
+For smaller vehicles it can be much less.

 - A good towcar will have a GCM that is the sum of its GVM and maximum braked tow rating.
 It will be all wheel drive, diesel, automatic, powerful and have TSC;

 - The maximum tow rating can only be achieved if the towbar is rated appropriately.
-Not all towbars are so rated;
+Not all towbars are rated so.

 - Modern automatics can be pretty much left in Drive when towing.
-The electronics are smart enough to use the correct gear out of the 6 to 8 they use, and will not overload the vehicle in any particular ratio; and
+The electronics are smart enough to use the correct gear out of the 6 to 10 they use, and will not overload the vehicle in any particular ratio.

 - Short wheelbase vehicles are not necessarily bad towcars.
 They have a very short distance between the rear axle and the towball which is good for trailer control.
-The Defender 90 is rated to 3500kg, same as the 130, and the shortie Prado when it was available had a higher rating than the long wheelbase version.
+The Defender 90 is rated to 3500kg, same as the 130, and the shortie Toyota Prado, when it was available, had a higher rating than the long-wheelbase version.